eslint/cn.eslint.org/docs/user-guide/migrating-to-2.0.0.md

 ---
-title: Documentation
+title: Migrating to v2.0.0
-layout: doc
+layout: doc_en
-exceptMulti: true
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->